Program Outcomes | Meet Our Advising Team | Curriculum | Admissions, Cost & Aid

 Designed around a teacher’s demanding schedule, the HAL endorsement program can be completed 100% online with asynchronous coursework throughout.
 With the help of this program, students can immediately apply what they are learning to their profession each day because of our flexible online class structure.

 Throughout the 12-month, fully online program, students will complete five courses (18 credits) and 90 + practicum hours*.
-Classes begin five times throughout the year and students can choose to start courses in August, January, December, March, or June of each year.
+Classes begin in the summer each year.
 Our program modules run from Monday through Sunday, with the bulk of assignments due on Sunday to allow teachers to plan around their demanding work schedules.

 Coursework